 I would recommend spending at least two days in Athens to make the most of your time here, and to really get to know the city.

 Chania, Crete, Greece

-Crete is a lovely place to visit in winter, and Chania is its cultural capital.
+Crete is a lovely place to visit in winter, and Chania is its cultural capital and one of the best places to stay in Crete.
 This city in Western Crete is a perfect European winter escape as the weather stays in the 10-17°C range.

 So while you'll want a jacket, and you certainly won't be spending time in the water, you can still enjoy everything that lovely little Chania has to offer.